 When I got married, one of my relatives gave me a fondue pot as a wedding gift.
 It was a Norwegian, old-fashioned, cast iron fondue pot that you keep warm with an open flame.
 I was nervous about using it.
 So I ended up never using the pot for fondue.
 It turned out to be the perfect size and heaviness for cooking rice!

 Recently I ate at a fondue restaurant, and I enjoyed the experience so much that I bought an electric fondue pot.
 After experimenting with the new purchase, I wrote this simple, delicious cheese fondue recipe specifically for the Cuisinart electric fondue pot which I own.
 But you can probably use it with any electric fondue pot.

 My favorite cheeses for fondue are a mix of gruyere and Swiss cheese.
-Although cheddar is very nice too (and smoked cheddar is quite interesting in a fondue).
+Although cheddar is very nice too, and smoked cheddar is quite interesting in a fondue.
 Gouda also works.
 The idea is to use cheeses that melt well but are not too mild.
 So mozzarella is not a good choice for cheese fondue.

 - 1/2 lb.
 Gruyere cheese, shredded

 - 1 tablespoon cornstarch (use organic to avoid GMOs)

 - 1 cup plus 2 tablespoons dry white wine such as Sauvignon Blanc

 - Place the grated cheese in a large bowl.
 Toss with the cornstarch and dry mustard.

 - Pour the wine into the fondue pot.
 Turn the temperature to setting 5 (medium-high) and bring the wine to a strong simmer (bubbling, but not boiling strongly).

 - Stirring constantly with a wooden skewer in zigzag (not circular) motions, add the cheese, a handful at a time, waiting for each handful to melt completely before adding another.